timgrahame/Capstone/README.md

 	* 422 - Unprocessable Error
 	* AuthError - handled by Auth.py to confirm if a user has correct permissions.

-	12. Authentication processes were checked using Postman (https://www.postman.com) and through the used of the unittest mention in para 9b above.
-The included postman and unittest test against the Endpoints listed below.
+	13. Authentication processes were checked using Postman (https://www.postman.com) and through the use of the unittest mention in para 9b above.
+The included postman and unittest test against the Endpoints listed below for failures and successes and for each example user type.

 ##	Endpoints

-	13. The following endpoints are used within the App:
+	14. The following endpoints are used within the App:

 	** GET / zoos
 	-	General: